PHP Becomes First Programming Language To Add 'Modern' Cryptography Library In Its Core

 Perl and Python for example have no problem loading user-specific or script-specific modules, not like the "system wide or nothing" approach of PHP. ( which of course doesn't work with shared hosting. )

-Other languages did this first (Score:2)
+Other languages did this first (Score:4, Interesting)

 I remember when Java was the first language to do this.
 Shortly after that, C# was the first language to do this.
 Now PHP is the first language to do this.
 So who will be the next one to do it first?